Again on the dangers of coworking coming soon to a mountain village near you

 Bandwidth and unintended consequences included.

-Yesterday italian newspaper Repubblica published a short report about italian mountain villages setting up digital coworking centers, to attract white collars tired of noisy, dirty and too expensive cities:
+One year ago, I published here a critique of a short report about italian mountain villages setting up digital coworking centers, to attract white collars tired of noisy, dirty and too expensive cities:

 "[In rural Piedmont] villages with just a few scores of residents are setting up office spaces and broadband connectivity, to allow visitors from big cities to stay for more than weekends, matching relax and work."